 When adding potting mix to your containers, if the soil has fertilizer already incorporated, you don’t need to add any.
-However if it does not, mix some organic granule fertilizers to the mix before planting according to the package instructions.
+However, if it does not, mix some organic granule fertilizers into the mix before planting according to the package instructions.

 Try to make sure and use a “slow-release” fertilizer. check the label to learn how long it will fertilize your plants.
 Most work for an average of 60-90 days.

-From there after, you want to use a water-soluble fertilizer.
+From thereafter, you want to use a water-soluble fertilizer.
 These are designed to go directly to the roots of your plants.
-You can dissolve these in warm water and pour directly next to the base of the plants as needed.
+You can dissolve these in warm water and pour them directly next to the base of the plants as needed.

-If you are buying liquid fertilizer, you want an equal ratio of “N-P-K” (nitrogen, phosphorus, potassium), which are the three nutrients that plants need the most of.
+If you are buying liquid fertilizer, you want an equal ratio of “N-P-K” (nitrogen, phosphorus, potassium), which are the three nutrients that plants need the most.
 Options may include: